spencertipping/tau/doc/pi-bytecode.md

 ## Function references
 Joy's `i` function executes lists.
 Our `i`, called `.`, operates on opaque numbers that are internally bytecode offsets.
 To reduce the likelihood of errors, these bytecode offsets can be `xor`ed with a key that makes them unlikely to appear by accident -- then the interpreter can hard-fail if it encounters an invalid `.` argument.

-**TODO:** allocate a π₀ value prefix for bytecode offsets, since they should be opaque and are non-portable
+**TODO:** allocate a π value prefix for bytecode offsets, since they should be opaque and are non-portable

 ## Quoting a function